GajendraAwasthi/EWS_Extension/README.md

 # EdgeSuggestAI

-A minimal Edge browser extension to auto-suggest search queries as you type on Google, Bing, and DuckDuckGo, using real-time suggestions from the internet.
+A minimal Edge browser extension to auto-suggest search queries as you type on Google, Bing, and DuckDuckGo, using real-time suggestions from the Google Suggest API.

 ## Features

-- Detects search input on major engines
+- Detects the search input on major engines
 - Fetches suggestions from the Google Suggest API as you type
-- Keyboard/mouse navigation support
+- Keyboard and mouse navigation
 - Clean, styled dropdown UI
 - No user tracking